 At the southern end of the island lies Habu Port (Habu Minato), surrounding an inlet which used to be a crater lake until a tsunami connected it to the sea in 1703.
-The area around the fishing port has a laid back atmosphere which has inspired the creation of many artistic works in the past such as the song "Habu no Minato".
+The fishing port has a laid back atmosphere which has inspired the creation of many artistic works in the past such as the song "Habu no Minato".
 Some sites of interest in the vicinity of the port are:

 How to get to Izu Oshima

 Tokai Kisen runs high speed ferries (jetfoils) between Izu Oshima and Tokyo's Takeshiba Ferry Terminal (about two hours, around 8000-8500 yen one way, two departures per day, more during peak seasons), with some ferries stopping at Kurihama or Tateyama (seasonally) en route.
 Takeshiba Ferry Terminal is located just beside Takeshiba Station on the Yurikamome Line.
 There are also high speed ferry connections between Oshima and Atami (one hour, about 5500 yen one way, one departure per day, more during peak seasons), with some ferries stopping at Ito en route.
 Online reservations can be made though Direct Ferries.